kumarmuthu/MuthuFlaskAPK-Releases/MuthuFlaskAPK-Releases/README.md

 ## 📥 How to Download and Install

-Since this is a private project, the APK is hosted in this repository's **Releases** section.
+Due to security and privacy policies, **the APK cannot be hosted or downloaded directly from GitHub**.

+The official distribution is managed via **Google Firebase App Distribution**.
+To get the latest
+version:

-1. **Download**: Navigate to the [Releases](https://github.com/muthu-scripts/MuthuFlaskAPK-Releases/releases) page.
+1. **Request Invitation**: Contact the developer to be added to the `muthuflaskapk-internal` group.
-2. **Select Version**: Download the latest `MuthuFlaskAPK.apk` file.
-3. **Transfer**: If you downloaded it on a PC, transfer the APK to your Android device via USB or a cloud service.
-4. **Enable Unknown Sources**:
-   - Go to **Settings > Security** (or **Settings > Apps > Special app access**).
-   - Enable **Install unknown apps** for your browser or file manager.
+2. **Check your Email**: Look for an invitation from "Firebase App Distribution".
+3. **Join & Install**:
+    - Open the invitation on your Android device and tap **"Get started"**.
+    - Sign in with your Google account.
+    - Install the **Firebase App Tester** app to manage updates.
-5. **Install**: Tap the APK file and follow the on-screen instructions to install.
+    - Download the APK from the App Tester and follow the installation prompts.

 ## 🛠️ How to Use

 1. **Launch**: Open the **Muthu Flask** app from your app drawer.
 2. **Dashboard**: The app will automatically start the internal Flask server.
 The main screen displays the local dashboard.
 3. **Server Info**: Click **"System Info"** on the home screen to verify the Python version and server status.
 4. **External Access**: While the server defaults to `127.0.0.1`, internal services may be configured to communicate with other network components or cloud APIs (OpenAI/Firebase).
 5. **Custom Apps**: Use the top-right menu (⋮) to upload or manage additional Python-based dashboards (e.g., GoldDashboard, MuthuMediaPlayer).
 6. **GitHub Integration**: Clone public repositories (e.g., **MuthuAutomationWeb**) directly to add new features or dashboards as custom apps.

 ## 🔒 Security Note

 - **Private Project**: This application is intended for private use.
 - **Permissions**: The app requires File Storage and Network permissions to manage internal data and host the server.
 - **Encryption**: Built-in scripts ensure that sensitive assets are protected via password-encrypted ZIP files during build time.

 ---
 Developed with ❤️ by **Muthukumar S** | 2026